mmb/tmpbbs/README.md

 * Full mesh - N instances all pull from each other, each instance has all the posts and replies are propagated to all instances

+* Local offline cache - local instance A can pull from remote instance B and will stay available with intermittent or no connectivity to B, it will catch up when connectivity is available

 * Read-only mirror / star - instance A started with `--replies=false` pulls
 from instance B, providing a read-only mirror of B, can be used to reduce load on instance B or distributed geographically to reduce latency for users